Wind Energy Development Feasibility Assessment

 3. What are the likely noise impacts associated with installing one or more wind turbines on the Reservation and what are practicable mitigation measures if there are unavoidable impacts.

-Three contractors have been hired to address these questions and on-site work started in December 2010.
+Three contractors were hired to address these questions and on-site work started in December 2010.

 The final report from the Wind Energy Feasibility Study was completed on Aug 31, 2012.
 It is now available in the Document Center.